 Yaadein was directed and produced by Sunil Dutt also starring himself.
 The only other actor in the film is Nargis Dutt, that too in a silhouette in the final scene.
 This film is first-ever Indian and one of kind films in world cinema as it features only a single actor and hence has found an entry in the Guinness Book of World Records in the category ‘Fewest actors in a narrative film’.

-24. Kismet (1943) - First film with an anti-hero in the lead and a double role
+24. Kismet (1943) – First indian film with an anti-hero in the lead and a double role

 With Ashok Kumar in the lead role, the film came with some bold themes for the first time in Indian cinema showing an anti-hero character, double role and an unmarried girl getting pregnant.
 The movie was the first blockbuster movie of Indian cinema.
 This film also started the trend of lost and found family members which continued till the ’90s.